Cornerstones of Spiritual Maturity

 The last element is something that Jane Roberts brought to us in one of her Seth books.
 As you may know, Jane Roberts documented the teachings of Seth in numerous books.
-On page 149 of (1980, Bantam Books) Seth discusses the natural aggressive tendencies of humans.
+In Session 635, Nature of Personality Reality (Page page 149, I think), (1980, Bantam Books) Seth discusses the natural aggressive tendencies of humans.
 He maintains that there is one cardinal commandment that we have need to understand.
 That is, "Thou shalt not violate."
 Interpreting his supporting dialogue:

 The Cardinal Commandment: